Why It Works

 Sometimes I really want to futz about with the marinade, and add some sugar and white peppercorns, and maybe some star anise or cloves.
 But then I think, no, no, I just want my chicken to taste like wine.
 You are, of course, welcome to make the recipes more involved by adding more spices and seasonings, though I'm a purist when it comes to drunken chicken.

-- 2 whole chicken parts (two breasts, two leg/thighs, or a mix), totaling about 2 pounds
+2 whole chicken parts (2 breasts, 2 leg/thighs, or a mix), totaling about 2 pounds

 Place chicken and ginger in a medium saucepan.
 Add enough cold water to barely cover chicken.
 Bring to a simmer over medium-high heat then reduce to lowest heat.
 Liquid should be barely quivering.
-Cook until chicken is cooked through (breasts should register 155°F on an instant read thermometer and legs should register at least 165°F).
+Cook until chicken is cooked through (breasts should register 155°F/68°C on an instant-read thermometer and legs should register at least 165°F/74°C).
 Remove each piece as they cook through to a bowl.
 When all chicken is cooked, pour broth over chicken in bowl.

-Let the chicken and the broth cool.
-Chop the chicken into 1-inch to 1/2 inch pieces, depending on the cut of the chicken (breasts should be cut into 1/2-inch pieces against the grain, legs can be cut into 1-inch pieces).
+Let chicken and broth cool.
+Chop chicken into 1-inch- to 1/2-inch pieces, depending on the cut of the chicken (breasts should be cut into 1/2-inch pieces against the grain, legs can be cut into 1-inch pieces).

 3-quart sauté pan